 1980’s: I was born on 22 June 1981 in Port Elizabeth, South Africa, and ever since I was a kid, computers, games, and technology have always been a part of my life.
 My first computer was a really crappy monochrome (green screen) IBM.
-I used it mostly for playing games and printing black and white mother’s day cards on one of those really silent dot-matrix printers.
+I used it mostly for playing games and printing black and white mother’s day cards on one of those really quiet dot-matrix printers.

 1990’s: While I was in high school in the mid 90’s I learned a lot about this new thing called The Internet.
 I started hanging out (and eventually working for) an Internet Café over the weekends.
-Mostly playing LAN games and chatting (aka IRC), but also learning about how this “internet thing” works and what cool stuff you can do on it.
+Mostly playing LAN games and chatting (aka IRC), but also learning about how this “internet thing” works.

 2000’s: When I finished high school in 1999 my passion for computers landed me at a computer training company (where I had previously attended).
 I was thrown into the deep end, teacher courses I had finished just days before while writing exams on the courses I was busy teaching.
 Receiving my numerous qualifications in programming, networking, and web development, but it wasn’t until the tender age of 22 where I discovered my creative side with graphic design software such as Photoshop & 3D Studio Max (Which totally blew my mind and derailed my 4 years of studying programming & networking).
 I eventually started teaching graphic design, web design, and video editing at multiple computer training institutes until the age of 24.
 Using what I had learned, I then officially started freelancing my skills to businesses for the next couple of years.

-2006: I was voted as Person of the year by TIME magazine (Till this day I am surprised by that, you can google it if you don’t believe me).
+2006: I was voted as Person of the year by TIME magazine.

 2010: At 29, I landed in the South African film industry, doing a number of different jobs from creating and designing movie posters, proposals, presentations, video editing, and a number of all things digital related.